 Having (A) been in the compensation industry for nearly a decade, (B) run Option Impact, a pre-IPO salary survey, for 5 years, (C) worked with over 5,000 startups and 300 VCs, and now (D) helped companies streamline comp cycles, I’ve seen just about every compensation strategy, or lack thereof, under the sun.

-Step 1: Get benchmarking data
+Step 1: Get compensation benchmarking data

 Step 2: Make high-level compensation strategy decisions